I’ve been charged. What do I do?

 • An allegation has been made against you by someone else

-If requirements or procedures are not followed correctly, or if you don't understand your rights, it may affect the outcome of your case.
+Whether requirements or procedures are followed correctly can be relevant to how a case proceeds.
 For example, improperly obtained evidence may be challenged, or procedural errors may lead to delays or dismissals.
-Similarly, missing court dates or failing to follow bail conditions can result in serious consequences.
+Outcomes such as missed court dates or unmet bail conditions are matters that can be relevant to how a case proceeds, depending on the circumstances.

 What to consider